shrenikrajvijay/Cost-To-Company/README.md

 	- mysql -u username -p ibm < ibm.sql

 	If you do not have mysql installed, install mysql and run the mysql daemon before proceeding with the next steps.
-	After MySql daemon is running, run the above code.
+	After MySql daemon is running, create a database with name 'ibm' and run the above code.
 Here, username is the name that is specific to your database settings.
 If your settings has password, then specify password after -p. ibm is the name of the database specific to this application. ibm.sql is the file that will be used to make the database environment.
 It has the table structure and sample data.

 3. Install node and npm if it is not already installed.